ADHD Resources – Books

 by Fay Wolf

 A book on how to get more organised.
-I’m not a big fan of books on organising (often overly complicated) but so far this is the only book I recommend to clients.
-(This is the US – and more sweary – version of the book I haven’t got around to writing yet!
+I’m not a big fan of books on organising – often too complicated.
+This is the only book I recommend to clients (it’s the more sweary – version of the book I haven’t written yet!)

 Atomic Habits